CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 - Easy ES6 imports of NPM modules
 - Decorators for clear and expressive component implementations

-Some of these features are already available in the stable release of Ember, and others will land as part of the upcoming [Ember Octane](https://github.com/emberjs/rfcs/blob/26c4d83fb66568e1087a05818fb39a307ebf8da8/text/0000-roadmap-2018.md#ember-octane) edition, planned to be released at EmberConf 2019.
+Some of these features are already available in the stable release of Ember, and others will land as part of the upcoming [Ember Octane](https://github.com/emberjs/rfcs/blob/26c4d83fb66568e1087a05818fb39a307ebf8da8/text/0000-roadmap-2018.md#ember-octane) edition.
 But we can get a preview of these features today!
 As part of the [#EmberJS2018](https://www.emberjs.com/blog/2018/05/02/ember-2018-roadmap-call-for-posts.html) initiative, I wanted to share a look at what it's like to develop in Ember with all of these modern features in place.
 You can also [download the completed project](https://github.com/CodingItWrong/modern-ember) if you like.

 (You might also be interested in TypeScript; if so, check out [ember-cli-typescript](https://github.com/typed-ember/ember-cli-typescript) to see how easy it is to use with Ember.)